Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Observations and data analysis

 \subsection{Emission line flux measurements}

-Host galaxy emission lines in the 1D spectra were fit with Gaussian functions, with the velocity width of all lines in a given galaxy tied (corrected for the instrument resolution), and the position of the lines kept at a constant redshift.
+Host galaxy emission lines in the 1D spectra were fit with Gaussian functions, with the velocity width of all lines in a given galaxy tied (corrected for the instrument resolution), and the position of the lines kept at a constant redshift (see Figs.~\ref{fig:grb050820A}--\ref{fig:grb090323A-2Dspec}).
 In the case of \oiii\ the line doublet was fixed to have a one-to-three line flux ratio \citep{ost89}.
 The model was generally a good fit to the data with the exception of the fits to the \nii\ and \ha\ lines from the host galaxy of GRB~090323 (see Fig.~\ref{fig:grb090323A}).
-The best fit Gaussian slightly under predicts the \ha\ amplitude, and the fit to \niib\ is too narrow.
+The best fit Gaussian slightly under predicts the observed \ha\ line flux amplitude, and the fit to \niib\ is too narrow.
 Furthermore, the best-fit \nii\ doublet line ratio is \niib/\niia=1.6, which is far smaller than the expected line ratio of 3 \citep{sz00}.
 Forcing the line ratio to be 3 results in the fit to \niia\ significantly underestimating the observed emission of this line.
-The afterglow of GRB~090323 had strong absorption from two systems separated by just $\Delta v\approx 660$~km/s, which are proposed to be the signature of two interacting galaxies \citep{srg+12}.
-It is therefore possible that our NIRSpec spectrum contains the combined emission from two galaxies, which may explain why our single Gaussian fits cannot fully describe the data, although no spatial offset is evident around the \ha\ and \nii\ lines in the 2D spectrum (Fig.~\ref{fig:grb090323A-2Dspec}).
-We therefore tried fitting the lines with a two-component model, but we found that the resolution of the data was not sufficient to be able to constrain the fit.
-In Table~\ref{tab:linefluxes} we therefore report the line fluxes from our single component fits.
+The afterglow of GRB~090323 had strong absorption from two systems separated by just $\Delta v\approx 660$~km~s$^{-1}$, which are proposed to be the signature of two interacting galaxies \citep{srg+12}.
+It is therefore possible that our NIRSpec spectrum contains the combined emission from two galaxies, which may explain why our single Gaussian fits cannot fully describe the data.
+Although no spatial offset is evident around the \ha\ and \nii\ lines in the 2D spectrum (Fig.~\ref{fig:grb090323A-2Dspec}, left), we tried fitting the lines with a two-component model.
+The fit to the \ha\ line was marginally improved when using a two components model (Fig.~\ref{fig:grb090323A-2Dspec}, right), but the fit to \niib\ still appears too narrow.
+The Akaike and Bayesian information criterion increases by 10--15 when applying a two component fit, suggesting that the additional component does not significantly improve the fit, and thus for the rest of our analysis we use the flux measurements from the single Gaussian.
+The line fluxes from our single component fits are reported in Table~\ref{tab:linefluxes}.